-For our assembly process we decided to use a SMT reflow oven.
-This was required because of several small components and the footprint of the H-bridge controller chip used.As shown in figure x5ab
+For the assembly process, we decided to use a surface mount (SMT) reflow oven.
+This was required because of several small components and the footprint of the H-bridge controller chip used.
+The footprint shown in Figure 7 is nearly impossible to solder properly by hand because it has one pad directly under the IC.